Snyd0g/Workflow_OSCP/scans.md

 # Scans

 **Fields encased in <> require user input.
-Use -v if you would like to see open ports as they are found (can alse press v during scan to turn on verbose mode)**
+Use -v if you would like to see open ports as they are found (alternatively press v during scan to turn on verbose mode)**

 *First thing I do on target is scan all tcp ports to see what's open.
 Flags: -n (no DNS) -p- (all 65535 TCP) -Pn (no ping) -sS (syn stealth/default for root/see man page for more) -oN (output to file and avoid repeating the same scan)*